WhidRubeld/cluster-analysis/README.md

-# РАСПОЗНАВАНИЕ В ИНТЕЛЛЕКТУАЛЬНЫХ СИСТЕМАХ
+# РRECOGNITION IN INTELLECTUAL SYSTEMS